scottaxcell/cs555-assignment1/README.md

 ## TODO
 ### Miscellaneous
+* chunk replication should acknowledge the version level instead of incrementing on every single write
-* detect server going down and cleanup shards
+* try to reproduce stack, kill chunk server with shards
 DEBUG: got all 169 expected shards
 Exception in thread "Thread-170" java.lang.ArrayIndexOutOfBoundsException: 8
         at cs555.dfs.util.ErasureEncoderDecoder.decode(ErasureEncoderDecoder.java:87)